raceychan/lihil/docs/tutorials.md

 ### DI (dependency injection)

-- you can use `Route.factory` to decorate a dependency class/factory function for the class for your dependency, or `Route.add_nodes` to batch add&config many dependencies at once. it is recommended to register dependency where you use them, but you can register them to any route if you want.
+- You can use `Route.factory` to decorate a dependency class/factory function for the class for your dependency, or `Route.add_nodes` to batch add&config many dependencies at once. it is recommended to register dependency where you use them, but you can register them to any route if you want.

-- if your factory function is a generator(function that contains `yield` keyword), it will be treated as `scoped`, meaning that it will be created before your endpoint function and destoried after. you can use this to achieve business purpose via clients that offer `atomic operation`, such as database connection.
+- If your factory function is a generator(function that contains `yield` keyword), it will be treated as `scoped`, meaning that it will be created before your endpoint function and destoried after. you can use this to achieve business purpose via clients that offer `atomic operation`, such as database connection.

-- you can create function as dependency by `Annotated[Any, use(your_function)]`.
+- You can create function as dependency by `Annotated[Any, use(your_function)]`.
 Do note that you will need to annotate your dependency function return type with `Ignore` like this

 ```python
 async def get_user(token: UserToken) -> Ignore[User]: ...